 The Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation (WWCHAC) is formally recognised through the Aboriginal Heritage Act 2006 as the Traditional Owners for the land and waterways in Boroondara.
 As the Registered Aboriginal Party, the WWCHAC has important legislated roles and functions in managing and protecting the Aboriginal cultural heritage of their recognised lands including evaluating Cultural Heritage Management Plans and assessing Cultural Heritage Permit applications.
 They also offer key services in the community including natural resource management services, cultural practices for events such as performing a Welcome to Country and smoking ceremonies, cultural consultations to provide feedback on projects being developed on their land, education and cultural awareness specific to their heritage and culture, and language and place naming protocols and advice.

-responsibilities bestowed by their ancestors of protecting, preserving and managing the land and waterways in accordance with culture and traditions.
+Wurundjeri Woi-wurrung people continue to practise the responsibilities bestowed by their ancestors of protecting, preserving and managing the land and waterways in accordance with culture and traditions.